 Guardianship issues often arise during difficult times in the life of your family and loved ones.
-The compassionate and experienced guardianship attorneys at The Sands Law Group, APLC can help.
+The compassionate and experienced Honolulu guardianship attorneys at The Sands Law Group, APLC can help.
 We work hard to provide effective and affordable legal solutions tailored to your circumstances and budget.
-Our Los Angeles guardianship attorneys offer legal services in English, French, Hebrew, Arabic and Spanish, we have successfully assisted countless clients with guardianship issues across the Pacific Southwest region.
+Offering legal services in English, French, Hebrew, Arabic and Spanish, we have successfully assisted countless clients with guardianship issues across the Pacific Southwest region.

 Guardianship exists to protect the interests of a minor child when the parents are unable or unwilling to care for the child.
 A court appoints a guardian to have custody of the child, and/or to manage the child’s property.
 While guardianship does not supersede parental rights, the guardian can make legal and medical decisions for the child and has the same responsibilities to care for the child as a parent would, including:

 - Supporting the child’s physical and emotional development;